BATspock/Textons/README.md

 # Textons - Texture Based Image Segmentation

+In case of colored images [!please use texton model incorporating color as a feature](https://github.com/BATspock/Textons-colors)

 Textons using LM filters

 The code here is an implementation of textons using LM filters.